alankrantas/wasm_experiments/tinygo-wasm/README.md

 ### Why wasm runs slower?

-If you run this example in Firefox, the JavaScript version of N-Queens does run slower than wasm.
-But if you run this in Chrome, you would notice that JS runs a great deal faster.
-This is because Chrome's V8 engine improves a lot of JS performance.
+if you use Chrome or Edge browser, you may notice that the JavaScript version of N-QUeens usually runs a bit faster.
+This is probably because Chrome's V8 engine does a lot of JavaScript runtime optimization.
+In my test JavaScript runs much slower in Firefox (and slower than wasm).